naskarjoydeep/ml-cft/README.md

 #Project title: Application of neural networks to conformal field theory
 #Project description: Classifying scale vs conformal invariance in flat space-time and embedding space, recognising crossing symmetric 4-point functions, classifying the Z2 symmetry of Ising model & predictingthe OPE coefficients using neural networks.
 #Implemented in Python with Keras & TensorFlow API.
-#Acknowledgments: The authors would like to acknowledge M.Z.
+#Acknowledgments: The authors would like to acknowledge S. Lal & M.Z.
 Zaz whose notebooks have been particularly helpful during the project.